droundy/fac/README.md

 # Fac

-Fac is a build system
+Fac is a general-purpose build system
 (i.e. make/automake/cmake/scons/etc. replacement) that tracks
 dependencies automatically.
+Currently, fac only runs on linux systems, but on those systems it is incredibly easy to use!

 * Fac automatically tracks build dependencies in a way that is independent of programming language.
 You are only required to